xiaodoushabing/materials-discovery-mattersim/README.md

 This will open the app in your web browser.

 #### Usage
-**Model and Device Configuration:** In the sidebar, select the desired MatterSim model and computational device.
+**Model and Device Configuration:** In the sidebar, select the desired MatterSim model (1M or 5M) and choose the computational device (CUDA or CPU).
+If no GPU is detected, CPU will be selected by default.

-**Structure Definition:** Choose either "Crystal Builder" or "Atoms Builder" and provide the necessary input (atomic symbols, basis positions, lattice parameters, space group if applicable).
+**Structure Definition:** Choose between Crystal Builder and Atoms Builder, then provide the necessary inputs such as atomic symbols, basis positions, lattice parameters, and space group (if applicable).

 > 🚨 Crystal Builder takes in **fractional** coordinates, while Atoms Builder takes in **cartesean** coordinates.

-**Structure Perturbation (Optional):** Toggle the "Rattle" option to introduce small random displacements to the atom positions.
+**Structure Perturbation (Optional):** Toggle the "Rattle" option to introduce small random displacements to atomic positions, simulating structural variations.

-**Lattice Visualisation:** Adjust the "Number of cells to display per axis" to control the size of the visualized structure.
+**Lattice Visualisation:** Adjust the "Number of cells to display per axis" to control the size of the visualized structure in the 3D viewer.

-**Initial Structure:** The initial structure will be displayed, including energy and lattice parameters.
+**Initial Structure:** The initial structure is displayed with its energy and lattice parameters, calculated at 0 K and 0 GPa.

-**Relax Structure:** Click the "Relax Structure" button to perform structural relaxation.
-The relaxed structure and results will be displayed.
+**Relax Structure:** Configure relaxation parameters in the sidebar and click "Relax Structure" to perform structural relaxation.
+The relaxed structure and corresponding results will be displayed.

-**Molecular Dynamics (MD) Simulation (Atoms Builder only):** If you used the "Atoms Builder," you can perform MD simulations by configuring the MD parameters and checking the "Start MD simulation" when you are ready.
+**Molecular Dynamics (MD) Simulation (Atoms Builder only):** Configure MD simulation parameters and click “Start MD simulation” to initiate the simulation.

 #### Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.